 Sunrise on the South Rim has a totally different feel than sunset.
 Each vantage point usually comes with a handful of people, so unlike the huge crowds that gather for the sunset.
 There’s almost a reverence to the sunrise, and strangers share the moment in silence and awe — gloved hands holding hot drinks, the warmth of the new sun warming every face.
 It really is magical!

-Bring Your Dog to the Ground Canyon
+Bring Your Dog Camping at the Grand Canyon

-As much as I love traveling with dogs, I don’t usually bring them to the national parks.
+As much as I love traveling with dogs, I don’t usually bring them to national parks.
 I have not found the parks to be very dog-friendly, and there are so many other beautiful destinations (national forests) that are.
 Grand Canyon National Park is a definite exception.

 Perhaps it’s because there is less emphasis on wildlife at the Grand Canyon, but we saw dogs just about everywhere.
 They are allowed in all of the campgrounds, within Grand Canyon Village, and on the Rim Trail.
 They are not allowed on the trails into the canyon, but there is an onsite kennel in Grand Canyon Village if you feel the need to explore without your dog.

 Final Thoughts on Visiting Grand Canyon National Park